Catgrills/Zero/README.md

 What do 'Zero' change ?
 -------------------------------

-I use a lot of time Danbooru (especially for lewd stuff), that's why decided to write a script for it (because it's quite ugly to be honest!).
+I use a lot of time Danbooru (especially for lewd stuff), that's why I decided to write a script for it (because it's quite ugly to be honest!).
-Added a header becasuse why the fuck not, it's cool as fuck, with this some japanese characters for the aesthetic (the buttons such as Artist/Wiki/Post can be found in the top right corner, you'll get used to it I promise), changed the font, the colors, and hide like Google Search the menu bar (the one with favorite/forum/posts/etc).
+Added a header becasuse why the fuck not, it's cool as fuck, with this some japanese characters for the aesthetic (the buttons such as Artist/Wiki/Post can be found in the top right corner, you'll get used to it I promise), changed the font, the colors, and hide the menu bar (the one with favorite/forum/posts/etc), you'll have to hover he hamburger icon to activate it !

 How to install it ?
 -------------------------------